-Subject Details Details Details Debt, and will rank pari passu Debt, and will rank pari passu without any preference among without any preference among without any preference among themselves and with all ot themselves and with all other themselves and with all other outstanding unsecured and outstanding unsecured and outstanding unsecured and subordinated debt issued by subordinated debt issued by subordinated debt issued by the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 capital, present and future. capital, present and future. capital, present and future.
+Subject Details Details Details Debt, and will rank pari passu Debt, and will rank pari passu Debt, and will rank pari passu without any preference among without any preference among without any preference among themselves and with all other themselves and with all other themselves and with all other outstanding unsecured and outstanding unsecured and outstanding unsecured and subordinated debt issued by subordinated debt issued by subordinated debt issued by the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 capital, present and future. capital, present and future. capital, present and future.